n8willis/opentype-shaping-documents/opentype-shaping-indic-general.md

 presence or absence of certain characters (such as post-base consonants or "matra,Halant" sequences) in the syllable.

-The algorithm for determining the final Reph position has seven steps.
+The full algorithm for determining the final Reph position has seven steps.

 (a) If the script uses Reph-position rule `REPH_POS_AFTER_POST`, jump immediately to step (e).
 Otherwise, proceed to step (b).